Anna Paulina Luna

 Anna Paulina Luna (born May 6, 1989) is an American politician and Air Force veteran serving as the U.S. representative for Florida's 13th congressional district since 2023.
 A member of the Republican Party, she is the first Mexican-American woman elected to Congress from Florida.

 Luna served as airfield management specialist in the Air National Guard from age 19, serving from 2009 to 2014.
 For her service, she was awarded the Air Force Achievement Medal.

 Luna graduated from the University of West Florida in 2017.
-In her first campaign, Luna challenged and lost to incumbent Democratic congressman Charlie Crist in 2020.
-Luna was subsequently elected to the U.S. House of Representatives in 2022 with the endorsement of then-former president Donald Trump in the Republican primary.
-Luna was reelected in 2024.
+In her first campaign, Luna challenged, and lost to, incumbent Democratic congressman Charlie Crist in 2020.
+Luna was subsequently elected to the U.S. House of Representatives in 2022, with the endorsement of then-former president Donald Trump in the Republican primary.
+Luna was re-elected in 2024.

-Luna serves on the House Committee on Foreign Affairs and the House Committee on Oversight and Government Reform.
-During her congressional tenure, Luna has maintained a conservative voting record of 98% according to Heritage Action.
+Luna serves on the House Committee on Foreign Affairs, and the House Committee on Oversight and Government Reform.
+During her congressional tenure, Luna has maintained a conservative voting record of 98%, according to Heritage Action.

 Early life and family

 Anna Paulina Mayerhofer was born on May 6, 1989, to George Mayerhofer and Monica Todd, an elementary school teacher and stay-at-home mother, in Santa Ana, California.
-Luna has said that her father raised her to follow Messianic Judaism, an evangelical movement that incorporates Jewish traditions into Protestant Christianity, and that she is "a small fraction Ashkenazi".
-Members of her extended family have said her father was Catholic and that "they were not aware of him practicing any form of Judaism while Luna was growing up".
-Her mother has said that Luna's father was a "Christian that embraced the Messianic faith" after getting clean from drug addiction.
-Her grandfather, Heinrich Mayerhofer, identified as Catholic when he immigrated to Canada in 1954.
+Luna asserted that her father raised her to follow Messianic Judaism, an evangelical movement that incorporates Jewish traditions into Protestant Christianity, and that she is "a small fraction Ashkenazi".
+Members of her extended family have denied this claim, saying her father was Catholic, and that "they were not aware of him practicing any form of Judaism while Luna was growing up".
+Her mother has said that Luna's father was a Christian who "embraced the Messianic faith" after getting clean from drug addiction.
+Her grandfather, Heinrich Mayerhofer, identified as Catholic when he immigrated to Canada from Germany in 1954.

 Her father had Mexican and German ancestry.
 Her paternal grandmother was born in Hidalgo, Mexico.
 Her paternal grandfather was born in Germany and was in the Wehrmacht during World War II.
 Her mother has Mexican-American ancestry, although a maternal great-grandfather was the son of an American immigrant to Mexico and a native of Colima, Mexico.
 Her two maternal great-grandfathers served in the United States Armed Forces during World War II.

 Luna's parents never married or lived together; her father had a drug addiction problem, her mother married another man when Luna was nine years old but divorced four years later.
 Luna was raised in the Orange County cities of Santa Ana, Irvine, and Aliso Viejo, as well as Los Angeles, and has called Santa Monica her hometown.
 She attended high school in Los Angeles.

 Luna said that at the age of 10, she found her father's bag of meth.
 Her maternal grandmother was a long-time heroin user and was HIV positive.
 By 2020, she (Anna) and her mother (Monica) had chosen the Luna surname as "an homage" to that woman's maiden name.